 We promised a marvellous intellectual adventure on perspective.

-In the Prologue, we asserted to: ’study perspective in greater detail, broader scope, and more coherence than previously attempted’.
-I believe that this claim is supported, mainly because we have produced one-of-a-kind perspective resources as detailed below.
-However, our journey into perspective is not at an end.
-On the contrary, it has only just begun.
+In the Prologue, we asserted to: ’study perspective in greater detail, broader scope, and more coherence than previously attempted.’
+This claim is justified, mainly because we have produced one-of-a-kind perspective resources as detailed below.
+However, our journey into perspective has only just begun.

-To quote Shakespeare: ‘There are more things in heaven and Earth, Horatio, Than are dreamt of in your philosophy.’
-This quotation suggests that human knowledge (or science) is limited, due to inherent limitations of the human mind/body, the human tendency to make mistakes, etc.
+To quote Shakespeare: ‘There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy.’
+This quotation suggests that human knowledge (or science) is limited due to the inherent boundaries of the human mind/body, the human tendency to make mistakes, etc.

-Following the sad passing of our founder, Professor Kim Veltman in April 2020, we have now completed a move of the Maastricht McLuhan Institute (including a library of 10,000 items and a vast number of other important digital plus physical assets) to the UK and renamed it to ‘The Perspective Research Centre’.
+Following the sad passing of our founder, Professor Kim Veltman, in April 2020, we have now completed a move of the Maastricht McLuhan Institute (including a library of 10,000 items and a vast number of other important digital plus physical assets) to the UK and renamed it to ‘The Perspective Research Centre’.

 We have also produced an initial version of our Dictionary of Perspective, a standard lexicon of all terms on perspective, projection methods, vision, and spatial concepts.
 The dictionary began as a knowledge package on Kim Veltman’s: System For Universal Media Searching (SUMS).
 All the different facets of perspective were indexed for the first time and made available on the Internet (2000-2020).